tlobnow/ideal_fishstick/README.md

         - e.g. I want all complexes to be modeled against 4xMyD88 -> OUT_NAME=MYD88_x4_${FILE}_x1
         - ${FILE} will be replaced by each of the files in your designated folder
         - Start the runs with `./multiRun.sh` (this script prompts execution of `oneRun.sh` and iterates over files in your designated folder)
-        - IMPORTANT: By default, the script will run all possible modeling scripts.
+        - **IMPORTANT**: By default, the script will run all possible modeling scripts.
         - If the model has not finished yet, but the slurm job is already running, the script will start another job (we don't want that)
         - To avoid this behaviour, simply open `oneRun.sh` and change MODE to 2
         - This will only allow processing of your files, no new job submission